ashwinmv14/Efficient_Byte_Storage/README.md

 **io.ReadFull over Read** — Go's `Read` is not guaranteed to return all the bytes you asked for in one call.
 On large files the buffer boundary can fall mid-value, and plain `Read` returns fewer bytes silently.
-This caused a real bug in testing — entry 73 read a stray byte as a type tag and everything after it was wrong.
+This caused a real bug in testing, entry 73 read a stray byte as a type tag and everything after it was wrong.
 `io.ReadFull` loops internally until it has exactly what you asked for or returns an error.
 One function call, no silent misalignment.